English as a Second Language Student Admission and Enrollment Steps

 Create an OpenCCC account using a personal email (or log in if you already have an account) and fill out the online application for Sacramento City College.

-Students who submit an application without a social security number (SSN) can fill out the Student ID Help form to expedite the processing of their application.
+Students who submit an application without a social security number (SSN), work authorization SSN, or individual taxpayer identification number (ITIN) will need to fill out a Student ID Help Form to process their application and receive their student ID number.

 High School Seniors